Meningococcal B Disease Immunisation

 Tamariki from 13 months up to 59 months will need extra immunisation visits to get their MenB (Bexsero) vaccine doses.
 These will be free until 31 August 2025.

 Some young people aged 13 to 25 years

 Some young people aged 13 to 25 years who are in close-living situations can have the MenB (Bexsero) vaccine free.

 Talk to your GP practice to check if your child can have this free protection

 Talk to your GP practice about whether your child or young person can have free protection against meningococcal B disease.

 The MenB (Bexsero) vaccine can cause quite high fevers - particularly in pēpi under 2 years.
-To reduce the chance of your baby developing a high fever, it's a good idea to give paracetamol before and after immunisation.
+Giving your baby paracetamol reduces the chance of them developing a high fever.
+See the following instructions.

 Give 3 doses to your baby